 ## Remove all tags not using replacement_lemmas <- temp_tag@TT.res replacement_lemmas <- subset(replacement_lemmas, #ignore punctuation wclass != "punctuation" & #unknown values lemma != "<unknown>" & #numbers lemma!= "@card@" & #token should change more than case tolower(token) != tolower(lemma))

-From this dataset, you can use the stringi package (Gagolewski & Tartanus, 2019) to replace all of the original tokens with their lemmas.
-This package allows for replacement look-up across a large set of substitutions.
-The stri_replace_all_regex() function includes the column of data to examine, the patterns to find (using \\b regular expressions to ensure word boundaries and no partial word replacements), what to replace those patterns with, and other options to ensure the original dataframe with replacement is returned.
+Similar to spelling coorrection stri_replace_all_regex() is used to replace the wordforms with their coresponding lemmas.
 Table ?? shows the processed data at this stage.

 ## Install the stringi package #install.packages("stringi") library(stringi) ## Replace all the original tokens with new lemmas using \\b for word boundaries lemmas$answer <- stri_replace_all_regex(str = lemmas$answer, pattern = paste("\\b", replacement_lemmas$token, "\\b", sep = ""), replacement = replacement_lemmas$lemma, vectorize_all = F, list(case_insensitive = TRUE))

-Word Sequences
+Multi-word Sequences

 Multi-word sequences are often coded to mimic a Collins and Quillian (1969) style model, with “is-a” and “has-a” type markers.
 If data were collected to include these markers, this step would be pre-encoded into the output data, rendering the following code unnecessary.
-A potential solution for processing messy data could be to search for specific part of speech sequences that mimic the “is-a” and “has-a” strings.
+A potential solution for processing messy data could be to search for specific part of speech sequences that mimic the “is-a” and “has-a” strings (e.g. Baroni et al., 2010).
 An examination of the coding in McRae et al. (2005) and Devereux et al. (2014) indicates that the feature tags are often verb-noun or verb-adjective-noun sequences.
 Using TreeTagger on each concept’s answer set, we can obtain the parts of speech in context for each lemma.
 With dplyr (Wickham, Francios, Henry, Muller, & Rstudio, 2019), new columns are added to tagged data to show all bigram and trigram sequences.
 All verb-noun and verb-adjective-noun combinations are selected, and any words not part of these multi-word sequences are treated as unigrams.
 Finally, the table() function is used to tabulate the final count of n-grams and their frequency.